 There has been no change in the number of insurers offering PLL during 2007 with AIG Environmental, XL Environmental, Zurich Environmental, Chubb Environmental Solutions, and ACE Environmental Risk constituting the majority of the marketplace.
-Other PLL markets include:
+Other PLL markets include the following.

 Great American launched an environmental division during the second quarter 2008 with a suite of environmental products including PLL.
 CV Starr also has plans to expand into the environmental marketplace during 2008.